Topic: Groundwater

 Groundwater pump in a Northern California farm field.

-If California were flat, the volume of its groundwater would be enough to flood the entire state 8 feet deep.
+If California were flat, its groundwater would be enough to flood the entire state 8 feet deep.
 The enormous cache of underground water helped the state become the nation’s top agricultural producer.
 Groundwater also provides a critical hedge against drought to sustain California’s overall water supply.

 In years of average precipitation, about 40 percent of the state’s water supply comes from underground.
 During a drought, the amount can approach 60 percent.